creame/joinchat/README.txt

 = What about GDPR? =

-Join.chat don't use cookies and don't collect personal data.
+Joinchat don't use cookies and don't collect personal data.

-Join.chat save two localStorage variables for proper operation:
+Joinchat save two localStorage variables for proper operation:

 * `joinchat_views` is a visits counter to control when to show chat window.
 * `joinchat_hashes` if you set a Call To Action (CTA), when user launch WhatsApp or close Chat Window the CTA hashed is saved to prevent show automatically that CTA again.